TD Station

-TD Station, formerly known as Harbour Station, is an arena located in the uptown area of Saint John, New Brunswick.
-The arena is the home of the Saint John Sea Dogs of the Quebec Major Junior Hockey League.
+TD Station, formerly known as Harbour Station, is an arena located in the uptown area of Saint John, New Brunswick, Canada.
+The arena is the home of the Saint John Sea Dogs of the Quebec Maritimes Junior Hockey League.
 It was once the home of the American Hockey League's Saint John Flames from 1993 until their relocation in 2003 and the Saint John Riptide (originally known as the Mill Rats) of the National Basketball League of Canada from 2011 to 2019.
 The arena opened in October 1993 to a gala and a concert by Aerosmith which was attended by over 7,000 people, a record that was broken in 2008 by Elton John who brought in 8,100 fans.
 Since opening, the arena has hosted concerts, hockey, basketball, figure skating, and a number of trade shows.

 The arena sits on land that used to be part of Saint John Harbour, and partly derives its name from the city's former Union Station passenger railway terminal.
 The station was located on the site and was used by both CNR and CPR trains, until it was demolished to make way for the Saint John Throughway as part of an urban redevelopment plan in the early 1970s.
 TD Station is connected by Saint John's pedway system — the Inside Connection — to the major uptown malls, hotels, parking garages and offices, allowing patrons to park their vehicles away from the stadium and reach it on foot without going outdoors.

 In 2019, the arena gained a sponsor with the Toronto-Dominion Bank and Harbour Station was renamed TD Station.